Skip to content

 Beyond A and B: Private Lending

 Private lenders—individuals or groups lending their own capital—represent a third option.
 Rates are higher still (often 8-15%+), terms are shorter, and costs are significant.
+To understand when private lending makes sense and how to get the best rates, see our complete guide.
 Private lending suits short-term situations like bridge financing or renovation projects where the loan will be repaid quickly.

 Private lending as long-term investment property financing rarely makes economic sense.
 The costs erode returns to the point where holding the property may not be worthwhile.
 Reserve private lending for specific strategies like BRRRR where the loan is temporary by design.